 Stress can be a killer, affecting us at work and in the home.
-Today has been named National Stress Awareness Day to highlight the dangers stress can cause to our health and wellbeing.
+April has been named Stress Awareness Month to highlight the dangers stress can cause to our health and wellbeing.
 So we would like to look at some possible ideas to provide an element of stress relief in our everyday lives.

 The demands of our day to day lives can often put a lot of pressure on us.
 Sometimes we are able to cope with this and take it in our stride but at other times the pressure builds up and causes stress.
 Stress comes from feeling unable to cope with things, and it can be difficult to deal with.
 But it is vitally important to remember that there are things you can do to relieve it.
 It’s important to recognise the symptoms and adopt healthy coping methods for stress relief.

 Try some of these ideas for stress relief